Bill Haywood: Death

-On May 18, 1928, Haywood died in a Moscow hospital from a stroke brought on by alcoholism and diabetes.
+On May 18, 1928, Haywood died at age 59 in a Moscow hospital from a stroke brought on by alcoholism and diabetes.
 Half of his ashes were buried in the Kremlin wall; an urn containing the other half of his ashes was sent to Chicago and buried near the Haymarket Martyrs' Monument.

 Haywood's labor philosophy

 Industrial unionism

 Even before Haywood first became an official with the WFM, he was convinced that the system under which working people toiled was unjust.
 He described the execution of the Haymarket leaders in 1887 as a turning point in his life, predisposing him toward membership in the largest organization of the day, the Knights of Labor.
 Haywood had watched men die in unsafe mine tunnels, and had marched with Coxey's Army.
 Haywood had suffered a serious hand injury in the mines, and found that his only support came from other miners.
 When Haywood listened to Ed Boyce of the WFM addressing a group of miners in 1896, he discovered radical unionism and welcomed it.

 Haywood also shared Boyce's skepticism of the role played by the AFL.
 He criticized labor officials who were, in his view, insufficiently supportive of labor militants.
 For example, Haywood recalled with disdain the opening remarks of Samuel Gompers when the AFL leader appeared before Illinois Governor Richard Oglesby on behalf of the Haymarket prisoners:

 I have differed all my life with the principles and methods of the condemned.

 Gompers was an advocate of craft unionism, the idea that workers should be separated into unions according to their skills.
 The AFL disdained to organize workers who were not skilled.
 Furthermore, in 1900, Gompers became the first vice-president of the National Civic Federation, which was "dedicated to the fostering of harmony and collaboration between capital and organized labor".
 But Haywood had become convinced by the experiences of striking railroad workers that a different union philosophy, some form of industrial unionism, was necessary for workers to obtain justice.
 This had become apparent in 1888 when the craft-organized locomotive firemen kept their engines running, helping their employers to break a strike called by the railroad engineers.